stefanoobonetto/embedded_project_2023/README.md

 	<li><i>auto_park_mode()</i> calls his graphic's function and then send the code 201 to the car til the BACK button is released.</li>
 </ul><br>

+### Motors

+When the system is in joystick mode we generate two message in a row continuously, one for x and one for y.
+For the second MSP432 we use an interrupt to take the number via UART and then decode to know the mode and movement of the motors.
+For motors we use the PWM technique to make them go at the speed we want.

+The number that the reciver MSP recive are managed in this way:

+0-99: used to give the direction to the x axis of the motors, this number is mapped in to the [-50,+50] range and this number is used for decide the power relation between the motors.

+100-199: used to send the power to the y axis of the motors and also this is mapped in to the [-50,+50] range Then we have to generate the message to enable or disable functions:

+200-255: are for extra functions, 201 for parking mode, 202 for anti-collision and 203 for normal joystick mode.
+This message will then be sent via UART to the first ESP32 For the two ESP32 we use the ESP-NOW protocol that allows us to send the 8-bit number via Wi-Fi to the other ESP32

+For the parking mode we use Ultrasonic Sensor, the car goes straight on until it finds a place big enough to allow parking and it applies the algorithm to park.

 ## Build, Burn and Run the project
 ### How to setup Code Composer Studio Project
 If you haven't done it already download the latest version of Code Composer Studio at <a href="https://www.ti.com/tool/download/CCSTUDIO/12.1.0">this link</a>.